 Since the late 1970s, the small town next to interstate 80 has had several ‘secession’ movements.
-In the 1980s, the town attempted and failed to join neighboring El Dorado County.
-That measure failed when its supporters realized that El Dorado was located over 25 miles away and would have required an “unrealistic redrawing of county boundaries” according to a court brief filed in Placerville.
-Following the Colfax vote, El Dorado County held an emergency and highly publicized special election specifically to tell Colfax, in the words of Pollock Pines resident Dustin Harold, “to go bug off you weirdos.”
+In the 1980s, the city attempted and failed to join neighboring El Dorado County.
+That measure failed when its supporters realized that El Dorado was located over 25 miles away and would have required an “unrealistic redrawing of county boundaries,” according to a court brief filed in Placerville.
+Following the Colfax vote, El Dorado County held an emergency and highly publicized special election specifically to tell Colfax, in the words of Pollock Pines resident Dustin Harold, “to go bug off, you weirdos.”

 The Free Colfax Movement Tries Again

 After that embarrassing failure, the Free Colfax committee decided to focus its attention on a more “practical secession,” according to its founders Daisy and Burt Doebright.